raulito136/HikariCP/README.md

 *Default: driver default*

 &#10145;``threadFactory``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property allows you to set the instance of the ``java.util.concurrent.ThreadFactory`` that will be used for creating all threads used by the pool.
 It is needed in some restricted execution environments where threads can only be created through a ``ThreadFactory`` provided by the application container.
 *Default: none*

 &#10145;``scheduledExecutor``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property allows you to set the instance of the ``java.util.concurrent.ScheduledExecutorService`` that will be used for various internally scheduled tasks.
 If supplying HikariCP with a ``ScheduledThreadPoolExecutor`` instance, it is recommended that ``setRemoveOnCancelPolicy(true)`` is used.
 *Default: none*

+&#10145;``exceptionOverride``<br/>
+This property is only available via programmatic configuration or IoC container.
+This property allows you to set an instance of a class, implementing the ``com.zaxxer.hikari.SQLExceptionOverride`` interface, that will be called before a connection is evicted from the pool due to specific exception conditions.
+Typically, when a ``SQLException`` is throw with specific *SQLStates* or *ErrorCodes* are present.
+The ``adjudicate()`` method will be called on the ``SQLExceptionOverride`` instance, which may return either ``Override.CONTINUE_EVICT`` or ``Override.DO_NOT_EVICT``.
+Except in very specific cases ``Override.CONTINUE_EVICT`` should be returned.
+*Default: none*

+&#128292;``exceptionOverrideClassName``<br/>
+This property allows you to specify the name of a user-supplied class implementing the ``com.zaxxer.hikari.SQLExceptionOverride`` interface.
+An instance of the class will be instantiated by the pool to adjudicate connection evictions.
+See the above property ``exceptionOverride`` for a full description.
+*Default: none*

 ----------------------------------------------------